Codimension one foliations with Bott-Morse singularities II: Pairings and Foliated surgery

 \subsubsection{Non-isolated saddle}

-Rotation of Figure~\ref{Figure:notproduct2} with respect to the vertical axis gives two isolated centers in pairing with a non-isolated saddle.
-These will be called (U.NI.) (for "upper-nonisolated") and the other center-saddle pairing will be called (L.NI.) (for "lower-nonisolated").
+Rotation of Figure~\ref{Figure:notproduct2} with respect to the vertical axis gives two isolated centers paired with a non-isolated saddle.
+These will be called (U.NI.) (for ``upper-nonisolated") and the other center-saddle pairing will be called (L.NI.) (for ``lower-nonisolated").

-One also has a product type pairing (P.NI.) (for "product-nonisolated") obtained by rotating the Figure~\ref{Figure:sphere3} with respect to the vertical axis.
+One also has a product type pairing (P.NI.) (for `product-nonisolated") obtained by rotating the Figure~\ref{Figure:sphere3} with respect to the vertical axis.
 The pairing we consider consists of the non-isolated center and the non-isolated saddle.